eldskald/creative-block/README.md

 You'll also need basic libraries used by [raylib](https://github.com/raysan5/raylib) to do graphics and audio.
 More info on their [wiki](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).

-It's also using [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the code.
+It's also using [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the code, as well as [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) to lint.

 ### Getting started